rmedina97/liqo-autoscaling-system/README.md

 3. **PricingPodPrice**
 `PricingPodPrice(context.Context, *PricingPodPriceRequest) (*PricingPodPriceResponse, error)`
 PricingPodPrice returns a theoretical minimum price of running a pod for a given period of time on a perfectly matching machine.

 ## Node manager

+This component is implemented as an HTTPS server that receives requests from the gRPC server and interacts with the configured cloud provider to fulfill them.
+The implementation is modular, allowing for easy extension.

+Structure overview:

+1. `nodegroup_controller.go`
+Main entry point that defines the HTTPS server and can be extended to handle additional request types.

+2. `handler/`
+Contains the request handlers.
+Each handler dispatches the request to the appropriate processing chain.NOTA DEVI FARE IN MODO CHE LA CONOSCENZA DEL LINGUAGGIO HTTP FINISCA QUI

+3. `util/`
+Provides the basic functions used across handlers.

+4. `types/`
+Defines custom data types required for processing and responding to requests.

+### `nodegroup_controller.go`

+Contains the server https that will accept and manage the arriving requests, sending them to the correct handler

+### `handler/`

+Contains the possible various handler to handle different types of request.
+An handler is a big switch, to use the direct function and at the same time need to decapsulate the request from the http language

+1. **HandleConnection**
+`HandleConnection(w http.ResponseWriter, r *http.Request)`
+General handler that manages all the request coming from the server gRPC

+### `util/`

+the list of functions to be used to do the actual computation and return the answer

+1. CreateNodegroup(w http.ResponseWriter, r *http.Request)
+DeleteNodegroup(w http.ResponseWriter, r *http.Request)

+2.ScaleUpNodegroup(w http.ResponseWriter, r *http.Request)
+ScaleDownNodegroup(w http.ResponseWriter, r *http.Request)

+3.newClient() (*http.Client, error)

+4.WriteGetResponse(w http.ResponseWriter, statusCode int, data any, errMsg string)

+5.GetNodegroupNodes(w http.ResponseWriter, r *http.Request)

+6.GetCurrentSize(w http.ResponseWriter, r *http.Request)

+7.GetNodegroupForNode(w http.ResponseWriter, r *http.Request)

+8.GetAllNodegroups(w http.ResponseWriter)

+9.

+10

+### `types/`

+Custom data structure to reply with the right amount of info to the CA requests

+## Node manager